sunmagnetics/RSFQlib/README.md

 The RSFQ cell library consists of basic logic gates which, when connected, can be used to construct more complex functions.
 The following core cells form the generic RSFQ cell library: JTLT, SPLITT, MERGET, DFFT, AND2T, OR2T, NOTT, XORT and NDROT.
 The cells are currently optimized to run at a maximum of 50 GHz.

 Additional files for simulating the cells using jsim  and GSchem are also included in the library.

-Planned future improvements include the use of PCells within XIC.
-When PCells are used, the user can easily adapt the cell schematic without having to manually adjust the netlist file to incorporate the param function for various parameters.